ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 173. ### You plan to deploy the model as a real-time web service.
 Applications must use key-based authentication to use the model.

      Web services deployed on AKS have key-based auth enabled by default.
 ACI- deployed services have key-based auth disabled by default, but you can enable it by setting auth_enabled = TRUE when creating the ACI web service.
-The following is an example of creating an ACI

 174. ### You train and register a machine learning model.
 You plan to deploy the model as a real-time web service